Shift-Computing/sphinxcontrib-gitinclude/example/source/index.rst

 .. gitinclude:: setup.py main
    :language: python

-Include __init__.py with specifying a path to the repository (absolute):
+Include __init__.py with specifying a path to the repository (you can use absolute or relative paths):

-.. gitinclude:: src/sphinxcontrib/gitinclude/__init__.py main /home/oznt/Software/sphinxcontrib-gitinclude
+.. gitinclude:: src/sphinxcontrib/gitinclude/__init__.py main ..
    :language: python

 Include __init__.py with specifying a path to the repository (relative):